-Joyce B. de Leon, 47 years old, Filipino, serves as Chief Risk Officer and First Vice President of GT Capital Holdings, Inc. She was appointed to the position on 19 October 2020.
-Ms. de Leon brings close to 15 years of solid risk management experience to the company, across various local and international financial institutions.
+Joyce B. de Leon, 49 years old, Filipino, serves as Chief Risk Officer, Head of Sustainability, and First Vice President of GT Capital.
+She was appointed to the role on October 19, 2020.
+Ms. De Leon brings close to 17 years of solid risk management experience to the company, across various local and international financial institutions.
 Prior to GT Capital, she was the First Vice President and Head of Market and Liquidity Risk for BDO Unibank, Inc. and a member of its asset and liability committee.
 Previously, for close to a decade, she served as Senior Vice President and Head of Risk Management for Maybank ATR Kim Eng, building the Risk Management function from the ground up and engaging in the investment bank and stock brokerage's management risk, credit and underwriting, management, and executive committees.
 Before this, she was the Country Head for Market Risk of Standard Chartered Bank, with purview of the bank's risk reporting in Vietnam.
-For a time, she also served as Market Risk Manager for Philippine Savings Bank (PSBank), the thrift bank subsidiary of the Metrobank Group.
-Ms. De Leon garnered her Master's degree in International Business (MIB) at the University of Melbourne in Australia, her Master in Business Administration (MBA) degree, major in Finance, with distinction, and Bachelor of Arts in Psychology from De La Salle University.
+For a time, she also served as Market Risk Manager for Philippine Savings Bank, the thrift bank subsidiary of the Metrobank Group.
+Ms. De Leon is Head of Sustainability for GT Capital, and established a framework that embeds ESG in the business strategy, aligning with best practices by communicating and coordinating with the Board, management, investors, shareholders, component companies, and employees to address sustainability issues.
+Ms. De Leon garnered her Master's degree in International Business at the University of Melbourne in Australia, her Master in Business Administration degree, major in Finance, with distinction, and Bachelor of Arts in Psychology from De La Salle University.
+Ms. De Leon has received her climate risk management credential from a globally recognized certification from the Global Association for Risk Professionals as a Sustainability and Climate Risk professional.
+She is also an alumnus of the University of Asia and the Pacific Applied Sustainability Management in Asia Pacific program.

-Susan Encabo-Cornelio, 50 years old, Filipino, joined GT Capital on July 4, 2012 as its Head of Human Resources and Administration.
+Susan Encabo-Cornelio, 51 years old, Filipino, joined GT Capital on July 4, 2012 as its Head of Human Resources and Administration (now Human Resources, Administration, and IT).
 Prior to this, she served as Vice President and Head of Compensation and Benefits of Sterling Bank of Asia and as Assistant Vice President and Head of Compensation and Benefits of United Coconut Planters Bank.
-She has had other HR stints from the following institutions: Metrobank, ABN AMRO Offshore Banking, Solidbank, and Citytrust.
-She holds a Bachelor of Science in Commerce major in Accounting from the Sta.
-Isabel College and a Master Certificate in Human Resources and International HR Practices from Cornell University's School of Industrial and Labor Relations.
-She obtained a Master's degree in Business Economics from the University of Asia and the Pacific.
+She has had other Human Resources stints from the following institutions: Metropolitan Bank & Trust Company, ABN AMRO Offshore Banking, Solidbank, and Citytrust.
+She holds a Bachelor of Science in Commerce major in Accounting from Sta.
+Isabel College-Manila and a Master Certificate in Human Resources and International HR Practices from Cornell University's School of Industrial and Labor Relations.
+She obtained a Master's degree in Business Economics from the University of Asia and the Pacific and is a candidate for the Doctor of Philosophy in Human Resource Management at the University of Santo Tomas.